 Customizability

 It all comes down to your personal preferences here.
-If you do not want to customize anything – just use the CMS as is – then you don’t have to worry about the customizability of a website creation tool.
+If you would rather not customize anything—just use the CMS as is—then you don’t have to worry about the customizability of a website creation tool.

-However, if you want to customize a lot of elements as to your liking – you should be very cautious about what you can do with the various options available.
-There’s always a learning curve to this factor – no matter what CMS you prefer.
+However, if you want to customize numerous elements to your liking—you should be very cautious about what you can do with the options available.
+There’s always a learning curve to this factor—regardless of what CMS you prefer.

 Once you’re used to a CMS, you can easily customize it.

 Just to be clear, the following list is in no particular order of ranking.
-I am just listing some of the open source CMS that you can consider for your specific website needs.
+I am just listing some open source CMS that you can consider for your specific website needs.

 1. WordPress

-Without a doubt, WordPress is one of the most popular CMS platforms.
-You can either make a blog or even build an e-commerce site with the help of it.
-WordPress is a very user-friendly website creation tool.
+Undoubtedly, WordPress is one of the most popular CMS platforms.
+You can make a blog or even build an e-commerce site thanks to plugins like SureCart, Snipcart, WooCommerce and others.
+WordPress is a very user-friendly website creation tool thanks to its drag and drop website builder feature introduced with Gutenberg blocks.

-Well, It’s FOSS also utilizes the WordPress CMS.
-You do not have the worry about the security patches on this platform because the dev community is super active to keep the platform up-to-date with new features and fixes.
+Well, It’s FOSS also utilized the WordPress CMS for several years.
+You do not have to worry about the security patches on this platform because the dev community is super active to keep the platform up-to-date with new features and fixes.
 The majority of online publications rely on WordPress to manage their content, including us at It’s FOSS.

 So, if you’re looking to create a blog/publication, the easiest option would be to utilize WordPress – but that’s just what I think.